MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/schema-mismatch-error-ad-installation-wizard-dcpromo.md

 ---
-title: "Schema mismatch" error message occurs when you try to run the Active Directory Installation Wizard (Dcpromo.exe)
+title: (Schema mismatch) error message occurs when you try to run the Active Directory Installation Wizard (Dcpromo.exe)
-description: Explains how to fix "Schema mismatch" error message when try to run the Active Directory Installation Wizard (Dcpromo.exe) ms.date: 09/10/2020
+description: Explains how to fix (Schema mismatch) error message when try to run the Active Directory Installation Wizard (Dcpromo.exe) ms.date: 09/10/2020
 author: Deland-Han
 ms.author: delhan